-Our related experience:
+Our related experiences:

 - Winding Up of NI Industries Ltd.

-- Minority protection litigation involving a Dredging Company.
+- Minority protection litigation involving a Dredging Company

 - Minority protection litigation for shareholders of Impulse Hospitals LTD

 - Launching proceeding for C&L Trading Co.
-Inc, USA being a creditor over bankruptcy matter against a local company.
+Inc, the USA being a creditor over bankruptcy matter against a local company.

 The Chambers has provided legal support and also conducted due diligence for a number of companies, e.g. garment and textiles related business, as to possible merger and amalgamation within same group.
 All the assets of the merged company transfers it’s assets to the merging company allowing significant reduction in expenses e.g. from tax, customs and VAT related expenditures, etc. Scheme of amalgamation is required to be filed before the court along with special resolution.